poseidon/matchbox/Documentation/bootcfg.md

 Groups define selectors which match zero or more machines.
 Machine(s) matching a group will boot and provision according to the group's `Profile` and `metadata`.

 Create a group definition with a `Profile` to be applied, selectors for matching machines, and any `metadata` needed to render the Ignition or Cloud config templates.
 For example `/var/lib/bootcfg/groups/node1.json` matches a single machine with MAC address `52:54:00:89:d8:10`.

     # /var/lib/bootcfg/groups/node1.json
     {
       "name": "node1",
       "profile": "etcd",
-      "require": {
+      "selector": {
         "mac": "52:54:00:89:d8:10"
       },
       "metadata": {